Course Title: Japanese 4

 - Read and write a range of extended passages in these contexts incorporating 190-220 basic kanji.

-- Comprehend a range of authentic spoken, written and multimedia Japanese materials, comprehending short Japanese dialogues spoken at normal speed.
+- Comprehend a range of authentic spoken, written and multimedia Japanese materials, short Japanese dialogues spoken at normal speed.

-- Evaluate and use a range of language learning strategies and techniques to develop your language skills and demonstrate independent learning
+- Evaluate and use a range of language learning strategies and techniques to develop your language skills and demonstrate independent learning.

 Overview of Learning Activities